Manish Kumar Agarwal, FCA

 7. Also, Provision for foreign exchange loss is allowable expenditure based on the following judgments.

 8. At last, Section 145 of the Income Tax Act, 1961 prescribes the method of accounting to be followed by the assessee for computing income chargeable under the head ‘Profits and gains of business or profession’.
 Section 145(1) states that the computation would be ‘in accordance with either cash or mercantile system of accounting regularly employed by the assessee.’
 Section 145(2) further states that the Central Government may notify from time to time ‘accounting standards to be followed by any class of assessee’s or in respect of any class of income.’
 The mercantile system, as distinguished from the cash system brings in the concept of accrual of liability or income in the relevant previous year which is the subject-matter of the assessment.
 The liability is reflected even where there is no actual expenditure; likewise the income is reflected even where there is no actual receipt of money.
-Moreover, section 209(3) of the Companies Act, 1956 makes it mandatory for companies to keep accounts on accrual basis only.

 9. Finally, the accounting standards issued by the ICAI require that accounting policies must be governed by the principle of ‘prudence’.
 In other words, ‘Provisions should be made for all known liabilities and losses even though the amount cannot be determined with certainty and represents only the basic estimate in the light of available information’.
 Para 6 of Accounting Standard 1 defines accrual as ‘the assumption that revenues and costs are accrued, that is, recognised as they are earned or incurred (and not as money is received or paid) and recorded in the financial statements of the periods to which they relate.’
 What is required, therefore, is that all anticipated liabilities and foreseeable losses have to be provided for, while caution is to be exercised against accounting for unearned gains.
 Ultimately the emphasis is on presenting a true and correct state of affairs of the company as a going concern.
 This explains why, for instance, the valuation of closing stock as on the date of the balance sheet, is done at cost or market value, whichever is lower.
 Where the market value is lower than the cost, valuation at market value reflects the anticipated loss.
 On the other hand, where the market value is higher than the cost, the unrealised gains are not accounted for.